ADA PRINT REQUIREMENTS EASILY HANDLED

 - Pictograms & ISA symbols (ie – wheelchair access) must be included where applicable.

-- Both employee and public areas require the proper signage.
+- Both employee and public areas require the proper accessible signage.

 - There are exact sizing and spacing standards for Braille.